 Rubio was also the first to ring the alarm over Chinese technology companies, including ZTE, Huawei, TikTok, WeChat, and others, which are now widely considered national security risks by the U.S. and other nations and face restrictions as such.

-In 2018, Rubio became the first in Congress to warn that Chinese government-run Confucius Institutes were part of Beijing's global propaganda campaign to influence America’s educational institutions.
+In 2018, Rubio became the first in Congress to warn that Chinese Communist Party-run Confucius Institutes were part of Beijing's global propaganda campaign to influence America’s educational institutions.
 Since then, more than 50 colleges and universities have terminated their agreements with Confucius Institutes.

 No elected official has been more outspoken in the role U.S. financial markets play in helping the Chinese Communist Party accomplish its goal to undermine the U.S. economy and overthrow the rules-based international order.

 In 2019, Rubio introduced the Ensuring Quality Information and Transparency for Abroad-Based Listings on our Exchanges (EQUITABLE) Act to ensure Chinese and other foreign companies listed on American exchanges can no longer cheat and ignore U.S. regulators.
 Parts of that bill became law in 2020.
 Rubio was also the first to highlight that the retirement assets of federal government employees, including members of the U.S. Armed Forces, were being invested in Chinese firms designing weapons to kill American service members.
 That changed, thanks to Rubio’s efforts.

 Rubio is also a leader in making the case that a critical role of government is to align our economic policies with the right national priorities.
-As part of that effort, Rubio called for a 21st-century, pro-American industrial policy in 2019 to ensure that China’s rise does not come at the expense of our country, our citizens, our values, and the rules-based international order.
+As part of that effort, in 2019, Rubio called for a 21st-century, pro-American industrial policy to ensure that the Chinese Communist Party does not threaten our country, our citizens, our values, and the rules-based international order.

 Since taking office, one of Senator Rubio’s top priorities was ensuring he and his staff are available to help Floridians across the state with federal case work.
-The Congressional Management Foundation (CMF) recognized U.S. Senator Marco Rubio as a national leader in constituent services and a winner for the 2019 Democracy Awards.
+The Congressional Management Foundation (CMF) recognized U.S. Senator Marco Rubio as a national leader in constituent services and recognized his office with the 2019 Democracy Awards.
 CMF’s honors program recognizes non-legislative achievement in operations and constituent service by congressional offices and Members of Congress.
 CMF recognized Rubio for excellence in the Constituent Service category, which focuses on how an office interacts with and serves constituents, especially how it utilizes and leverages specific, methodical, and consistent processes for achieving measurable results in constituent service.

 Senator Marco Rubio and his team are ready to assist Floridians and their families in the face of natural disasters, working closely with the Administration and the Federal Emergency Management Agency (FEMA) to ensure Florida receives adequate federal funding.